dennisjamescox/myawos/v2/Readme.md

 The messaging module sends information and messages to an optional OLED display or to an email recipient.
 Different LEDs inform about the current status.
 In my setup, a 433 MHz transmitter (and receiver) control a traffic light/flashlight (via radio-controlled switching socket) that warns residents when using a dirt road at the site during flight operations.
 The PTT button of the radio is not operated by a mechanical relay, but by a Solid State Relay (AQY211EH), which can no longer jam.
+This directory (v2) contains the sources for the ADS1115 and rPi based AWOS system.
+For a better overview, the individual modules are stored in different subfolders, starting in the working directory "weather_station".
+Extensive documentation and HowTo's are stored in the directory Docu.